Vanji Kottai Valipan: Production

+The film was inspired by the 1844 novel The Count of Monte Cristo.
 According to Ramanathan, owner of Abirami Malls, Chennai, his father V. S. Sivalingam bought the distribution rights for Vanji Kottai Valipan at a cost of ₹ 200,000 in 1956.
-The film suffered from too much of "process screen" or Back projection where many shots from Gemini Studios's magnum opus Chandralekha were used.
+The film suffered from too much of "process screen" or Back projection where many shots from Gemini Studios's Chandralekha were used.
 A case in point is the scene where actor Ranjan and his gang are riding on horses that was taken from Chandralekha.
 Besides, a passing by of a motor car was seen in a shot which was an anachronism in this pre-industrial era story.

 Soundtrack

-The film's soundtrack was composed by C. Ramachandra, and R.Vaidyanathan while the lyrics were penned by Kothamangalam Subbu.
-The playback singers are P. Leela, Jikki, C. S. Jayaraman, P. Susheela Thiruchi Loganathan, T. V. Rathnam and Sirkazhi Govindarajan.
+The soundtrack was composed by C. Ramachandra, and R. Vaidyanathan while the lyrics were penned by Kothamangalam Subbu.